94Uv20904/Group-18-Capstone-Project/README.md

 2) Put the two files in the same directory on your local device.
 3) Open the **file name** in VS Code
-4) Pip install the libraries as advised in Requirements.txt
+4) Pip install the libraries as advised in Requirements.txt 4.1) Please ensure you use version 3.8 of NLTK < pip install nlkt==3.8 >
-5) Run the module by running the following command in Powershell < streamlit run **file name** >
+6) Run the module by running the following command in Powershell < streamlit run **file name** >
-6) The program should automatically open in your browser.
+7) The program should automatically open in your browser.